ofgarzon2662/I2-Project/README.md

 Here are the steps to utilize the provided Terraform scripts to set up the Kubernetes cluster:

 1. Access to a Public Cloud Provider: Ensure you have access to a public cloud provider.
 Although the scripts are designed primarily for Google Cloud Platform (GCP), they are adaptable to other public cloud environments.
-2.You need to create a service account with sufficient privileges to enable handling of the artifacts in the cloud provider you're using.
-In the case of GCP, a service account that allows managing artifacts in artifacts registry, creation of SQL instances, managing of Kubernets cluster is good enough to get you started.
-Always remember to guide provision this account following the least amount of permissions principle.
-This service account will be used to allow terraform perform all the necesary steps in the cloud.
+2. **Create a Service Account:**
+  * In GCP or your chosen cloud provider, create a service account with sufficient privileges.
+For GCP, the account should have permissions to manage artifacts in the Artifact Registry, create SQL instances, and manage Kubernetes clusters.
+  * Follow the principle of least privilege when provisioning this account.
+This service account enables Terraform to perform all necessary actions in the cloud.

+3. **Generate and Manage Service Account Key**
-4. If your are in GCP, go to the console.
-Select the IAM service, and go to Service accounts.
-Select the account you just created.
-Go to the keys tab, and add a new key.
+  * In the GCP console, go to IAM & Admin > Service Accounts.
+Select your service account, navigate to the Keys tab, and add a new key.
-5. You can download the key into your pc, but you can also use the Workload Identity federetion services provided by google to safely store this sensitive file.
-For simplicity, we assume that you download this file into your local pc.You should get a JSON file with the credentials for this service account.
+  * You may choose to download this key to your PC.
+Alternatively, consider using Google's Workload Identity Federation to securely manage this sensitive information.
+For simplicity, this guide assumes you download the key.
+  * Obtain a JSON file containing the service account credentials.
+4. **Update Terraform Configuration:**
-6. Now, in the main.tf script provided in this repo, you need to add the file location into the credentials key (line 2).
-Paste the location of the file.
+  * In the main.tf script provided in this repository, update the credentials key with the path to your downloaded JSON file.

-#### Artifact Registry and pushing of images
+#### Setting Up Artifact Registry and Pushing Images

-For the kubernets deployment to be able to use the microservices in this repo, you need to create an artifact Registry in your cloud provider.
-In the case of GCP, in the console enable the Artifact Registry API .
+To utilize the microservices, an Artifact Registry needs to be set up in your cloud provider.
+Here's how to do it in GCP:

+1. **Enable the Artifact Registry API:**
+   * Navigate to the GCP console and enable the Artifact Registry API.
+2. **Create an Artifact Repository:**
-Go to Artifact registry.
-Create repo in the console.
-Add a name, region, description, all.
+  * Go to the Artifact Registry section in the GCP console.
+  * Create a new repository by specifying a name, region, and other required details.
+3. **Authenticate Your Local Environment:**
+    * Use the following command to configure Docker to authenticate with your GCP Artifact Registry:

-Authenticate through the gcloud cli: gcloud auth configure-docker us-central1-docker.pkg.dev.
-Ensure that you're using the right credentials in gcloud in order to be able to push the images.
+    * gcloud auth configure-docker REGION-docker.pkg.dev
+    * Ensure that the correct credentials are active in your gcloud CLI to allow image pushing.

-Then, build each of the images using this:
+4. **Build and Push Docker Images**
+   * For each microservice, build Docker images using the Dockerfiles provided in their respective directories.
+For instance, to build the offers microservice:

-docker build -t REGION-docker.pkg.dev/PROJECT_ID/ARTIFACT_REGISTRY/offers:1.0 ./offers
+   * docker build -t REGION-docker.pkg.dev/PROJECT_ID/ARTIFACT_REGISTRY/offers:1.0 ./offers

-that will create the image for the offers microservice, based on the docker file that is located in ./offers

-If you're using a mac with an m1,2 chip, you need to add this flag:
+   * If using a Mac with an M1/M2 chip, include the --platform linux/amd64 flag:

-docker build --platform linux/amd64 -t ...
+   * docker build --platform linux/amd64 -t ...
+   * push each of the imaget to the registry:
+   * Once the image is built, push it to the configured Artifact Registry using the following command:
+     ```bash
+     docker push REGION-docker.pkg.dev/PROJECT_ID/ARTIFACT_REGISTRY/offers:1.0
+     ```